kaviarjs/apollo-bundle/DOCUMENTATION.md

 }
 ```

-## Scalars

-This package automatically includes the `JSON` and `Date` scalars.
-The date scalar works with timestamp.

 ## Listening to Exceptions

 There is an event that throws when an unresolved exception is raised above resolver function.
 That event is called `ApolloResolverExceptionEvent` and you can easily hook into it and do something when some resolver errors out, like logging, or sending a warning and so on.